How Does the Honeywell Home Thermostat Work?

 1. Install the Thermostat: Ensure the thermostat and its receiver are correctly installed and powered on.

-2. Access Wi-Fi Setup: On the thermostat display, typically press the Menu button and navigate to Wi-Fi Setup.
+2. Access Wi-Fi Setup: On the thermostat display, press the Menu button and navigate to Wi-Fi Setup.

 Are Honeywell Smart Thermostats Any Good?